Frequently Asked Questions – Cork Association for Autism

 How to apply for access to the services that the CAA provides?

 Should you wish to apply for residential, respite, day service or home support you should contact us at the main office by emailing firstname.lastname@example.org or calling 021 453 3642 .
-Should you wish to apply for the outreach supports provided by the ASPECT programme please write to or phone the Outreach Coordinator (Please see details on the ASPECT section)

 Is there a waiting list for services?